MichaelHiszpanski/business_manager_web/documents/docs_md/to_do_list.md

   </span>
 </p>

-## Benefits of Using the To-Do List

-- **Enhanced Productivity**: By having all tasks in a centralized, easily accessible list, you’ll save time, improve focus, and increase productivity.
-- **Improved Time Management**: The To-Do List allows you to view and adjust priorities easily, ensuring that high-priority tasks are completed on time.
-- **Reduced Overwhelm**: Break larger projects into manageable tasks, helping you feel less overwhelmed and more in control of your workload.

 ## Getting Started with the To-Do List

 1. **Create a Task**: Tap the “Add Task” button to enter task details, including title, description, due date, and priority level.
 2. **Manage and Organize**: Sort tasks by priority or due date to organize your day effectively.
 3. **Complete and Archive**: Mark tasks as complete to keep your list clutter-free, and archive them for future reference.
-4. **Set Reminders**: Enable notifications for important tasks to stay on top of deadlines and commitments.

-> **Tip:** Regularly review your task list to adjust priorities and keep your goals aligned with your daily schedule.